pingcap/docs/tidb-lightning/tidb-lightning-physical-import-mode-usage.md

 #              If you set `conflict.strategy = "replace"` in physical import mode, the conflicting data can be checked in the `lightning_task_info.conflict_view` view.
 #              You can manually insert the correct records into the target table based on your application requirements.
 Note that the target TiKV must be v5.2.0 or later versions.
 strategy = ""
 # Controls whether to enable preprocess conflict detection, which checks conflicts in data before importing it to TiDB.
-In scenarios where the ratio of conflict records is greater than or equal to 1%, it is recommended to set `precheck-conflict-before-import = true` for better performance in conflict detection.
-In other scenarios, it is recommended to disable it.
 The default value is false, indicating that TiDB Lightning only checks conflicts after the import.
 If you set it to true, TiDB Lightning checks conflicts both before and after the import.
+To avoid potential errors, it is not recommended to set `precheck-conflict-before-import = true`.
 # precheck-conflict-before-import = false
 # threshold = 10000
 # Starting from v8.1.0, there is no need to configure `max-record-rows` manually, because TiDB Lightning automatically assigns the value of `max-record-rows` with the value of `threshold`, regardless of the user input. `max-record-rows` will be deprecated in a future release.